Unfortunately, there’s no class in our school system called “Learning how to love yourself.” Wouldn’t that be great if we all took a class like that?

 Why do you want to love yourself?
 Is it to feel more confident, to speak up more, to develop better friendships and relationships?

-Having reasons why you love yourself can help you remember exactly why you’re trying to learn how to love yourself.
+Having reasons why you need to focus on self-love can help you remember exactly why you’re trying to learn how to love yourself.
 Just in case you feel like giving up on yourself, these reasons will help you remember and keep you trying.

 [Read: 18 ways to have high self-esteem and start winning at life]